 While black countertops can be found in a range of different materials, black quartz counters offer this style in a low maintenance, durable, solid slab.
 This means that you won’t need to spend a lot of time sealing, oiling, buffing out scratches, or any of the other maintenance that many countertops require.

 Black quartz comes in several styles, as well.
 So, whether you want something subtle for a traditional kitchen or something eye catching for a contemporary bathroom, you can find just the right look.
-Check out these nine back quartz design ideas to get inspiration for your next project.
+Check out these nine black quartz countertops design ideas to get inspiration for your next project.

 1. Contemporary Bathroom Design

 Wall hung sinks give the illusion of a larger, more open space.
 Made entirely out of Black Coral HanStone, this wall hung top has a clean, contemporary style.
 To keep the bathroom from becoming too dark, this black quartz has a sparkle to it that catches the light and draws the eye over to the area.

 Topped with a white sink of similar lines, this countertop offers fashion and function blended seamlessly together.

 There’s something appealing about a space that puts an emphasis on comfort and inviting design.
 This farmhouse style kitchen achieves that perfectly with a black quartz countertop with a white marble vein.